Cantera/cantera-website/pages/science/flames.rst

     j_k = j_k^* - Y_k \sum_i j_i^*

-where `\overline{W}` is the mean molecular weight of the mixture, `D_{km}^\prime` is the mixture-averaged diffusion coefficient for species `k`, and `X_k` is the mole fraction for species `k`.
+where :math:`\overline{W}` is the mean molecular weight of the mixture, :math:`D_{km}^\prime` is the mixture-averaged diffusion coefficient for species :math:`k`, and :math:`X_k` is the mole fraction for species :math:`k`.
 The diffusion coefficients used here are those computed by the method :ct:`GasTransport::getMixDiffCoeffs`.
 The correction applied by the second equation ensures that the sum of the mass fluxes is zero, a condition which is not inherently guaranteed by the mixture-averaged formulation.

 When using the multicomponent formulation, the mass fluxes are computed according to: